Skip to main content

 Spoken paragraph commands aren't working

-Also remember that only a trailing chain of commands at the end of an utterance is converted.
-A command in the middle of a sentence stays literal.
+Check that Paragraph Breaks is set to Spoken commands and the language is English.
+Remember that only a trailing chain at the end of an utterance converts: a command in the middle of a sentence stays literal by design.

-The @?description format means file resolution failed for that reference.
-It happens when the project file tree has no close match, or when the description was too vague for the AI to resolve.
-Use more specific descriptions when you dictate file references.
+@?description means resolution found no close match in the project file tree, or the description was too vague to disambiguate.
+Be more specific when you dictate the reference.